MobiliyaTechnologies/SecurityAndSurveillance/README.md

 * Follow the guidelines provided in the following document ([PowerBI Setup](https://github.com/MobiliyaTechnologies/SecurityAndSurveillance/blob/master/Setup/Step%205%20PowerBI%20Deployment%201.0.0.pdf)) to configure PowerBI.
 (Can be done Later, prior to loading Reports)

 #### 2.2.2 Hardware Setup
+This step will only install required components on hardware.
+Refer step 2.2.3 for configuration step.
 Ensure that the pre-requisites are met.
 Simplest way to complete hardware setup is to:
 * Follow the guidelines provided in the following document ([Jetson Flashing](https://github.com/MobiliyaTechnologies/SecurityAndSurveillance/blob/master/Setup/Step%206%20Jetson%20Flashing%201.0.0.pdf)) for flashing Nvidia jetson.